MechSimulator

 How to Use This Simulator

-In Simulate mode, select a fluid type (Water, Oil, Air, or Glycerin), choose a pipe material (Smooth, PVC, Commercial Steel, or Cast Iron), and adjust pipe diameter, length, flow velocity, and number of bends using the sliders.
-The canvas displays the pipe cross-section with animated velocity profile, pressure gradient, and HGL/EGL lines — all updating in real time.
-Use presets for common flow scenarios.
-Switch to Explore mode to study 12 concepts across Flow Basics, Key Equations, and Losses & Friction with worked examples.
-Practice mode generates random pipe flow problems, and Quiz tests your knowledge with 5 randomised questions.
+In Simulate mode, select a fluid (Water, Oil, Air, or Glycerin) and pipe material (Smooth, PVC, Commercial Steel, or Cast Iron), then adjust diameter, length, velocity, and bends with the sliders or companion number inputs.
+Use the SI / IMP toggle to switch all readouts and canvas labels between SI and Imperial units.
+Hover over the pipe to inspect local head loss and pressure — right-click the canvas to export a PNG or CSV.
+Switch to Explore mode to study 12 concepts with worked examples.
+Practice generates random pipe flow problems, and Quiz tests knowledge with 5 randomised questions.

 Who Uses This Simulator?